Luke Kirby: Career

 In television, one of Kirby's favourite roles was in the TMN/Showcase mini-series Slings & Arrows, featuring Canadian actors and directed by his friend Peter Wellington.
 Kirby was nominated for a Gemini Award for his role in Sex Traffic, a mini-series for Channel 4 and CBC that aired in the fall of 2004 under British director David Yates.
 That year, Kirby received a second Gemini nomination for his guest-star role in the dramatic series The Eleventh Hour.
 In the fall of 2005, he was a series regular in HBO's Tell Me You Love Me, directed by Patricia Rozema, whose first season aired in September 2007.
 He starred as Jimmy Burns in the 2009–2010 Canwest Global series Cra$h & Burn.

 In 2017, Kirby joined the cast of the award-winning Amazon Prime Video comedy-drama series The Marvelous Mrs. Maisel, portraying comedian Lenny Bruce, for which he received a Primetime Emmy Award for Outstanding Guest Actor in a Comedy Series.
 In 2025 he played Jack McMillan in the Amazon Prime Video comedy-drama series Étoile.

 From December 2019 through January 2020, Kirby starred in the off-Broadway play Judgment Day at New York's Park Avenue Armory.

+In 2026, it was announced that Kirby will join the cast of Law & Order Toronto: Criminal Intent in the fourth season as Detective Sergeant John Darcy.